Bialogs/twitch-waltuh/README.md

 ### Design

 Tw is based on the same architecture as my `tsc` project.
 The main addition is the Sinatra server so that users do not have to spend time setting up WSL or Ruby for Windows.
-Secondarily, Tw uses the `EventMachine#defer` mechanism to background I/O tasks such as playing the audio in local mode, or sending additional websocket requests to the media server in server mode.
+Secondarily, Tw uses the `EventMachine#defer` pattern to background I/O tasks such as playing the audio or sending additional websocket requests to the media server in server mode as well as offloading logic for calculating if events have been triggered.

+The main `tw.rb` module sets up `Handlers`, `Conf`, and the websocket connection.
+It then enters into the main `EventMachine` loop where on new websocket messages a sound event handler is started via `EM#defer`.
+To add new triggers for sounds, create a new handler with callbacks expected by `EM#defer` and add an entry into the list `on :message`.
+In the implementation of a handler it is important to use a `Mutex` to synchronize access to buffers and shared state since the trigger logic can run in different EventMachine threads at once.

 ### Installation